Skip to main content

 Scene objects

-• PromptSceneList values from helpers like {scene.hasLabel("Draft")} render as newline-separated <scene> XML.
+• PromptSceneList values from helpers like {scene.hasLabel("Draft")} render as newline-separated <scene> XML with the same AI-visible prose rule.

 Chapter and act objects